(Disclosure: Some of the links below may be affiliate links)

 Having decided to start investing in Exchange Traded Funds (ETFs), I needed a broker account.
-I decided to open an account on DEGIRO.
-In this post, I am going to go over the reasons for this choice and over how to open a broker account on DEGIRO.
+I decided to open a DEGIRO account.
+In this post, I am going to go over the reasons for this choice and over how to open a DEGIRO account and start trading.

 Choosing a broker